TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-The my_app folder contains a couple of directories and a.git repository, very interesting:
+The `my_app` folder contains a couple of directories and a `.git repository`, very interesting:

 <br />